-The Library maintains membership in the Church and Synagogue Library Association and its collection is cataloged to professional library standards.
-The collection database will soon be able to be accessed from the computer in the library, and, in the near future, from the church’s online website.
+The Library collection is cataloged to professional library standards.
+The collection database can be accessed from the computer in the library, as well as from the church’s website.

-The Library Committee meets monthly and conducts outreach to our members through our lively library bulletin board, a church newsletter column with book reviews by members, book cart visits to Sunday School classes and to other special programs upon request.
+The Library Committee meets regularly and conducts outreach to our members through our lively library bulletin board, a church newsletter column with book reviews by members, book cart visits to Sunday School classes and other special programs upon request.